What is the cost (and value) of a well-planned elopement day?

 Lodging: $300 per night

-In the wise words of Donna and Tom, treat yo self.
+In the wise words of Donna and Tom from Parks and Rec, treat yo self.

 Seriously.
 There’s truly nothing better than a drop-dead-gorgeous rental to spend the night in after your wedding.
 Think quaint cottage along the coast of the North Carolina beaches, cozy A-frame in the woods of Washington, or vintage condo on the ski slopes in Colorado.
 The beauty of elopements is that the world is your oyster!